 Get the Latest

-On April 19, 2017 teams from around the world will meet in Louisville Kentucky for the 2017 Vex World Championships.
-The event runs from April 19 - 22.
-In the high school division, VEX Robotics Competition, there will be more than 400 teams.
+On April 19, 2017 teams from around the world met in Louisville Kentucky for the 2017 Vex World Championships.

-On March 31 st, teams from across BC, and from Alberta and Washington State will converge on BCIT for the 2016/2017 Pacific Northwest Regional Championship.
+On March 31 st, teams from across BC, and from Alberta and Washington State headed to BCIT for the 2016/2017 Pacific Northwest Regional Championship.

 Want to beat your opponents in autonomous?